ngrx/effects/README.md

 https://github.com/ngrx/example-app

 ## Effects
-In @ngrx/effects, effects are simply _sources of actions_.
+In @ngrx/effects, effects are _sources of actions_.
 You use the `@Effect()` decorator to hint which observables on a service are action sources, and @ngrx/effects automatically connects your action sources to your store

 To help you compose new action sources, @ngrx/effects exports a `StateUpdates` observable service that emits a `StateUpdate` object, containing the current state and dispatched action, for each state update.

 __*Note: Even if there are no changes in your state, every action will cause state to update!*__